moomoohk/grame/README.md

 Wall w1 = new Wall(); //Default wall color is Color.black Wall w2 = new Wall(Color.green);
 ```

+#TODO

+* Add a way for the engine to detect when the game is finished
+* Flesh out the main menu system

 I should probably include a picture of a sheep: